 You must inform your statutory health insurance provider when starting self-employed work.
 Some self-employed persons are obliged to contribute to the public pension scheme, including in the case of sideline self-employment.

-Anyone who has reached legal retirement age (65 years of age, since 2012 rising in stages to 67) and receives a regular pension is allowed to earn additional money as a self-employed person without limitation.
+Anyone who receives a regular pension or an early retirement pension is allowed to earn additional money as a self-employed person without limitation.

-If you receive an early retirement pension, i.e. before reaching the legal retirement age, areduced earning capacity pension or bereavement benefit, such as in the case of widows/widowers or orphans, there is a tax-free allowance and an individual upper limit for additional earnings.
+If you receive a reduced earning capacity pension or bereavement benefit, such as in the case of widows/widowers or orphans, there is a tax-free allowance and an individual upper limit for additional earnings.
 Some self-employed persons are obliged to contribute to the public pension scheme, including in the case of sideline self-employment.
 Make sure to get advice!